KenKundert/networth/README.rst

 In this run, the values associated with the various asset classes (ex. equities, cash, retirement, etc.) are taken as is.
 As such, you must be diligent about keeping these values up to date, which is a manual operation.
+You might consider updating your *estimated values* every 3-6 months.
 However the current prices for your configured securities and cryptocurrencies are downloaded and multiplied by the given number of shares or tokens to get the up-to-date values of your equities and cryptocurrency holdings.